Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 ### Time of emrgence

-The trends function allows the visualization of linear trends for spatially aggregated data.
+This function allows the calculation of time of emergence of the climate change signal as calculated in [Rojas et al., (2019)](https://www.pnas.org/doi/abs/10.1073/pnas.1811463116).

-`proj(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, consecutive, duration)`
+`time_of_emergence(data, save, plot_name, season, lowert, uppert, int_month, consecutive, duration, prov.country, invert.palette)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot
 3. **season**: numerical.
 Season of interest
 4. **lowert**: numerical.
-Lower threshold
+Lower threshold.
+DEfault is NULL
 5. **uppert**: numerical.
-Upper threshold
+Upper threshold.
+Default is NULL
 6. **int_month**: numerical.
 Automatic plotting by season.
-Can either take 6 or 3
+Can either take 6 or 3.
+Default is NULL
-7. **bias.correction**: logical
-8. **y.range**: numeric vector.
-User specified y axsis
-9. **method**: method to use in bias correction.
-Default is scaling
-10.  **consecutive**: logical.
+7.  **consecutive**: logical.
 Whether consecutive days should be considered.
-To be used on conjunction with uppert/lowert and duration
+To be used on conjunction with uppert/lowert and duration.
+Default is FALSE
-11. **duration**: charachter.
+8. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
-When "total", total number of days with at least 6 consecutive days, above/below a certain threshold
+When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.
+Default is "max"
+9. **prov.country**: charachter.
+Country for visualization of provinces.
+Default is NULL
+10. **invert.palette**: logical.
+Whether colors should be inverted.
+Dafault is FALSE.